redfoxanna/diamond-poems/WeeklyReflection.md

 * First team meeting where we came up with an idea for our team project

 **Time spent 3/21/24- 1.25 hours**

+Tasks completed:
-* Started working on the week 9 exercise but I keep getting a 404 error and have not been able to debug
+* Started working on the week 9 exercise and I keep getting a 404 error that I'm still debugging

 **Time spent 3/23/24- 1 hour**